chighum/Homework12-Employee_Tracker/README.md

 ## Contributing

-Adhere to the contributing covenant
+Adhere to the contributing covenant.

 ## Testing

-Testing has not be performed
+Testing has not be performed.

 ## Questions